ricmoo/GMEllipticCurveCrypto/README.md

 The signing operations require a message the same length as the curve; so generally, a hash algorithm is used to fix the original message's length.

 Signatures using ECDSA will be twice the curve size.
-So, the 192 bit curve will produce a signature that is 48 bytes long.
+So, the 192 bit curve will produce a signature that is 48 bytes (384 bits) long.

 Also note that the signature is intentionally different each time because ECDSA uses a random _k_ value.